AlanCoding/django-ansible-base/docs/rbac.md

 ### RBAC Usage at ORM layer

-Developers should interact with the `RoleDefinition` as an ordinary model.
+Developers should interact with `RoleDefinition` as an ordinary model.
+Giving and removing permissions should be handled by methods on a `RoleDefinition` instance.
-Ordinarily, the `ObjectRole` or `RoleEvaluation` should not be interacted with.
+Ordinarily, the other models from this app should not be interacted with.

+NOTE: At various times a "role definition" may be referred to as just a "role".
+Grammatically, we prefer to refer to an object role (association of a role definition with an object) as a "object-role" to avoid ambiguity.
+The 2015 system referred to object-roles as "roles".

 #### Creating a New Role Definition

-These are expected to be user-defined in many apps.
+Roles are expected to be user-defined in many apps.
 Example of creating a custom role definition:

 ```
 from awx.ansible_base.models.rbac import RoleDefinition